owenosborn/Organelle_M_rootfs/eyesy-oflua.md

 ## ofxLua

-increase swap to 1024 megs for compiling (set CONF_SWAPSIZE=1024 in /etc/dphys-swapfile), then we'll set it to 0 and disable when finished.
+increase swap to 1024 megs for compiling (set CONF_SWAPSIZE=1024 in /etc/dphys-swapfile and reboot), then we'll set it to 0 and disable when finished.

     cd
     sudo apt-get install luajit-5.1